Saving lives when every second counts.

-Both of our hospitals have also recently received the American Heart Association/American Stroke Association’s Get With The Guidelines® – Stroke Gold Plus Quality Achievement Award.
-This award recognizes our commitment to ensuring stroke patients receive the most appropriate treatment according to nationally recognized, research-based guidelines based on the latest scientific evidence.
+Both hospitals have also received the American Heart Association/American Stroke Association’s Get With The Guidelines® – Stroke Gold Plus Quality Achievement Award, recognizing our commitment to ensuring stroke patients receive the most appropriate treatment according to nationally recognized, research-based guidelines based on the latest scientific evidence.

 In collaboration with Yale New Haven Hospital, ECHN has implemented Telestroke video conferencing capabilities to connect our physicians with immediate remote access to some of Connecticut’s finest neurologists.
 Through the use of video and image-sharing telecommunications, stroke specialists provide real-time examination and diagnosis, and consult with our emergency medicine physicians team to develop immediate treatment plans.

 It is important to know the warning signs of a stroke.
 To spot a stroke, think B.E.
 F.A.S.T.